AlanLeverenz/vue-2-firebase/README.md

 # vue-2-firebase

-An archived tutorial set based on Vue 2
+An archived tutorial set based on Vue 2.
+Sourced from the NetNinja course.